Great Partners for 2016

 - Serving snacks or meals to enrich your own programming

-Also available for 2016 are new Summer Meal Promotional fliers published in part by the New York State Education Department.
+Also available for 2016 are new Summer Meal Promotional fliers (Word Doc) published in part by the New York State Education Department.
 Fliers are available in English and Spanish.

 Could Your Library’s Young Readers Benefit from Summer Meals?
 Here are Some Tips to Get Started: